 It was the Romans who named them the Etrusci.
 They called themselves the Rasenna.
 The region of Tuscany is named after the Etrusci, as it was one of their power bases.
 Tuscany was rich in mineral deposits and the Etruscans grew wealthy from mining.
 The deposits of silver were the largest in Europe.
 The ruling elite also became wealthy from mining lands which were rich in iron and copper.

 By the 9 century the Etruscans had established small hill villages and society had become more complex.
 The dwellings of the most wealthy citizens were ornately decorated villas.
 The Villanovan era saw wealthy Etruscans bury their dead in lavishly decorated necropolises.
-Every day utensils, armour and jewels were interred with the dead.
+Everyday utensils, armour and jewels were interred with the dead.
 Luxurious items made by the Greeks and Phoenicians have been found in the necropolises giving us evidence that there were regular seafaring trading links with other civilisations.

 ETRUSCAN NECROPOLIS OF BANDITACCIA NEAR TO ROME

 Like the Egyptians, the Etruscans believed in the afterlife.
 The necropolises were cities of the dead, with walkways and miniature domed houses which served as ornate family tombs.
-These tombs were lavishly decorated with frescos and every type of utensil the deceased might need in the afterlife in plaster reliefs on the walls and columns.
+These tombs were lavishly decorated with frescoes and every type of utensil the deceased might need in the afterlife in plaster reliefs on the walls and columns.
 The dead were buried with collections of pottery, furniture and items of sentimental value.